Potsdam Giants: Regiment's history

 Although Prussia briefly intervened in the Great Northern War, the Potsdam Giants never saw battle.
 Some sources state that there was a military reason to create a regiment of "long fellows" because loading a muzzleloader is easier to handle for a taller soldier.
 Another source states that many of the men were unfit for combat due to their gigantism.

 The king trained and drilled his own regiment every day.
 He liked to paint their portraits from memory.
 He tried to show them to foreign visitors and dignitaries to impress them.
 At times he would try to cheer himself up by ordering them to march before him, even if he was in his sickbed.
 This procession, which included the entire regiment, was led by their mascot, a bear.
 Their uniform was not in any way unique for the time, consisting of a red mitre, a Prussian blue jacket with gold lacing, scarlet breeches and white gaiters.

 One of the tallest soldiers, the Irishman James Kirkland, was reportedly 2.17 m in height.
 Kirkland's fellow Irishman, the poet Tomás Ó Caiside, also served in the regiment.
 Daniel Cajanus, the famous Swedish/Finnish giant, was also a member of the regiment.

 When the king died in 1740, the regiment consisted of 3,200 men.
 However, his successor Frederick the Great did not share his father's sentiments about the regiment, which seemed to him an unnecessary expense.
 The regiment was largely disbanded and most of its soldiers were integrated into other units.
 The regiment itself was downgraded to a battalion (Garde – Grenadier No. 6) and employed during the War of the Austrian Succession at Hohenfriedberg in 1745 and at Rossbach, Leuthen, Hochkirch, Liegnitz, and Torgau throughout the Seven Years' War.
-The battalion surrendered near Erfurt and Prenzlau after the Prussian defeat at the Battle of Jena-Auerstedt in 1806 and was disbanded and absorbed into the 1st Guard Regiment on foot.
+The battalion surrendered near Erfurt and Prenzlau after the Prussian defeat at the Battle of Jena-Auerstedt in 1806 and was disbanded and absorbed into the 1st Guard Regiment of Foot.